What is Syphilis?

 Syphilis is easily curable, but if left untreated can cause life-threatening conditions including brain, heart, sight problems often leading to death.

 Syphilis symptoms can be difficult to recognise, and can take years to develop meaning that it can be transmitted unknowingly.
 The symptoms develop in three stages.
 The most common symptom in the primary stage is the appearance of a sore or a "chancre" mainly in the genital area but also occurring in and around the mouth and lips.
 Secondary stage symptoms include rashes, flu-like symptoms, weight loss and hair loss.
 In the Latent stage, also known as the hidden phase, you may not experience symptoms even though you are infected.
-Effects of a Latent stage infection may include damage to your internal organs including the brain, heart, liver, nerves, eyes and blood vessels.
+Effects of a latent stage infection may include damage to your internal organs including the brain, heart, liver, nerves, eyes and blood vessels.

 You can have a Syphilis test at Better2Know on its own, or as part of a comprehensive screen.
 If you are worried about other STDs or STIs (Sexually Transmitted Infections) you can choose from our Platinum Screen, our Full Screen or our Peace of Mind Screen.
-A blood sample and urine sample is needed for these tests.
+A blood sample and urine sample are needed for these tests.

 Syphilis can be cured with antibiotics.
 Better2Know can help with your treatment.
-Remember that indentifying a Syphilis infection early will make treatment much easier and more successful.
+Remember that identifying a Syphilis infection early will make treatment much easier and more successful.
 Testing is the only way to know your status so book your test now.

 People with Syphilis are more likely to contract HIV because the genital sores caused by Syphilis can bleed, increasing the chance for HIV to enter the bloodstream during sexual activity.
-Because the immune system is weaker with HIV an untreated case of Syphilis can be fatal.
+Because the immune system is weaker with HIV, an untreated case of Syphilis can be fatal.
 It is important to get tested regularly and to get any infection treated.

 There are many risks for pregnant women who have Syphilis.
 These risks include, miscarriages, premature births, stillbirths, or the death of newborn babies.
-There is also risk of deformities, delays in development, or seizures along with many other problems such as rash, fever, swollen liver and spleen, anaemia, and jaundice.
-If Syphilis remains undiagnosed in infants it can cause severe damage to their bones, teeth, eyes, ears, and brain.
+There is also risk of deformities, delays in development, or seizures along with many other problems such as rash, fever, swollen liver and spleen, anaemia and jaundice.
+If Syphilis remains undiagnosed in infants, it can cause severe damage to their bones, teeth, eyes, ears, and brain.